 Throughout the year, the TFP office works directly with graduate students to answer questions about teaching fellowships and match interested students to teaching opportunities in departments and programs other than their own.
 Teaching fellows who have questions about any aspect of their appointments at any time during the semester are encouraged to contact the director of the TFP office or their associate dean.
 Decisions regarding the program are made in close collaboration with the Deans of the Graduate School and Yale College, as well as with the Chairs, Directors of Graduate Studies (DGSs), and Directors of Undergraduate Studies (DUSs) of the arts and sciences academic departments and programs.

-Another important resource for Teaching Fellows is the programs offered by the Graduate Teaching Center (GTC).
-These programs are designed to assist Teaching Fellows with a range of teaching experiences to make the most of their teaching opportunities.
+Another important resource for Teaching Fellows is the programs offered by the Yale Teaching Center (GTC).
+These programs are designed to assist teaching fellows with a range of teaching experiences to make the most of their teaching opportunities.
 Teaching Fellows are urged to take advantage of these programs as well as of departmental programs designed toward the same end.

-In the spring of each academic year, departments and programs are asked to submit lists of the undergraduate courses to be taught in the coming academic year that are appropriate for graduate student teaching, describing for each course the teaching structure (e.g., lecture or laboratory with sections, lecture with graders) and the projected number and levels of teaching fellows.
+In the spring of each academic year, departments and programs are asked to submit lists of the courses to be taught in the coming academic year that are appropriate for graduate student teaching, describing for each course the teaching structure (e.g., lecture or laboratory with sections, lecture with graders) and the projected number and levels of teaching fellows.
 Requests are based on standard teaching fellow levels.
-Discussion sections in lecture courses are normally limited to eighteen students.
+Qualitative discussion sections in lecture courses are normally limited to eighteen students and Quantitative sections to twenty students.

 Departments and programs are responsible for recommending individual teaching fellows to the TFP Office for appointment.
 Departments are asked to submit these appointments by mid-August for courses in the fall semester and by early December for courses in the spring semester.
 The TFP Office reviews the recommendations to confirm eligibility and finalizes the appointments contingent on the student's satisfactory academic progress.